YVol322/FYS-STK4155/Project1/README.md

 - Terrain_RLO.py - Comparison of there 3 regressions on Terrain data.
 - Terrain_Bias_Variance.py - Bootsrap method and bias-variance trade-off on Terrain data.
 - Terrain_CrossVal.py - Cross validation on Terrain data.

+Function.py can not be runned.
+It is just a program, that contains functions declarations.